gabcg/notes/MSI Notes/MSI.md

 #### Electrostatics

-For long-range electrstatic interactions, calculations are performed in a Fourier space (so it is an approximation).
+For long-range electrostatic interactions, calculations are performed in a Fourier space (so it is an approximation).

 > In the image, positive charges are red, and you see how actually the PMD density looks like, so its an approx.
 >